AvidlyWordPress/avidly-theme/README.md

 ## Getting Started
 1. Download avidly-theme repository.
 2. Rename theme folder name for your project (use only a-z and -).
-3. Rename .pot file as your theme name in /languages/ folder (use only a-z and -).
-4. Run `sh setup.sh` in theme folder and follow the instructions in terminal.
+3. Run `sh setup.sh` in theme folder and follow the instructions in terminal.
 This will run some search and replace functionality for code.

 ## Nice to know